-The Robotics community has devoted a considerable amount of research efforts on parallel kinematics machines in the past four decades.
-This interest was motivated by clear performance improvements compared to conventional serial robot architectures, such as anthropomorphic, SCARA or gantry robots.
+Robotics community have devoted a huge research effort on parallel kinematics machines in the past four decades.
+The interest was motivated by a clear breakthrough compared to conventional serial robot architectures, such as anthropomorphic, SCARA or gantry robots.
 Parallel kinematics systems have demonstrated higher performances in:

-- dynamic capabilities in terms of high accelerations (up to 1000 m/s accelerations have been reached by prototypes, pushing the limits of mechanics, control and actuators), - high payloads, where hexapods can lift today several tons and position them accurately with six degrees of freedom, - increased stiffness.
+- dynamic capabilities in terms of high accelerations (up to 1000 m/s2 accelerations have been reached by prototypes, pushing the limits of mechanics, control and actuators), - high payloads, where hexapods can lift today several tons and position them accurately with six degrees of freedom, - increased stiffness.

-The scientific community has addressed many research topics, such as Kinematics, dynamics, singularities, uncertainties, type and dimensional synthesis, control, simulation, calibration, identification, mechanical design, technology, performance indices, reconfigurable devices, and experiments.
+The scientific community has addressed many research topics.
+Kinematics, dynamics, singularities, uncertainties, type and dimensional synthesis, control, simulation, calibration, identification, mechanical design, technology, performance indices, reconfigurable devices, and experiments.